Stratos888/Bocholt-Erleben/ENGINEERING.md

 # NO-FILE, NO-DIFF RULE

-If the current file content is not provided (pasted or uploaded):
+If the current file content is not provided:

 DO NOT produce a diff.

 Stop and request the current file.

+Notes:

+- A repo ZIP uploaded at session start counts as "provided file content".
+- If the assistant has a verified consolidated working copy of the file in this session, it may continue to produce Replace-instructions without re-requesting the file.
+- If there is any doubt about sync between working copy and user's local file: STOP and request the current file (or the minimal relevant section).

 ---

 # EXACT BOUNDARY RULE